-- It is the standard practice across the industry for market risk calibration; and - Higher volume of data is available relative to internal data leading to better credibility of the stress.
+- It is the standard practice across the industry for market risk calibration; and - Higher volumes of data are available relative to many non-market risks leading to better credibility of the stress.

 Unum UK SII Group has limited exposure to equity, property and currency risks.
-The risks are assessed by analysing historic annual movements in relevant indices in addition to industry benchmarking.
+The risks are assessed by analysing historical annual movements in relevant indices in addition to industry benchmarking.